 Extending the Life of a Salt Chlorine Generator

 To maximize the life of your salt chlorinator, consider the following tips:

-- Keep Calcium levels as low as possible and still remain in accordance with guidelines set by pool equipment manufactures.
+- Keep calcium levels as low as possible and still remain in accordance with guidelines set by pool equipment manufacturers.